rusticlion/Manastorm/manastorm_codebase_dump.md

             for _, tokenData in ipairs(slot.tokens) do
                 if tokenData.token then
                     tokenData.token:setState(Constants.TokenStatus.SHIELDING)
-                    print("DEBUG: Marked token as SHIELDING to prevent return to pool") end
+                    Log.debug("DEBUG: Marked token as SHIELDING to prevent return to pool") end
             end
         else